How to Use 3D Printer Cleaning Filament (Full Guide)

 - Heat up your nozzle to around 250°C and insert Nylon filament as far as it will go, then cool the nozzle back down to about 30°C while maintaining the pressure.

 - Once cool, quickly pull the Nylon out.
-Usually takes a good hard yank (you may need one hand on your printer to prevent it being pulled off the desk).
+Usually takes a good hard yank (you may need one hand on your printer to prevent it from being pulled off the desk).

 - Do this procedure 3-5 times or until the end of the filament you’re pulling out is clear and has a well-defined tip (indicating a clear and residue-free nozzle).